Generic name: LEVONORGESTREL 52mg

 2.1 Dosing Over Time

-LILETTA can be removed at any time but must be removed by the end of the third year.
+LILETTA can be removed at any time but must be removed by the end of the fourth year.
 LILETTA can be replaced at the time of removal with a new LILETTA if continued contraceptive protection is desired.

 2.2 Timing of Insertion